YuvalShemla/YuvalShemla/README.md

 **Tavily provides fast, reliable APIs that let developers easily:

 🔍 **Search** the web for information — optimized for relevancy and low latency
-📄 **Extract** structured data from URLs — supporting summaries, full content, or cleaned text
+📄 **Extract** structured data from URLs — supporting summaries, Markdown, or cleaned text
 🗺️ **Map** the web into graphs — get thousands of URLs and their connections in one request
 🕸️ **Crawl** entire domains at scale — optimized for intelligent URL decisions and results